 First, there are some key things you need to decide upon before you can start trading.
 These will be the foundation of your trading plan, then we’ll look at the execution.

 Decide on your preferred method of analysis

-After going through that previous post which can be viewed when comparing between technical and fundamental analysis, you will see that there are benefits and downsides to either of those strategies.
-You will also see that I advise traders to use a combination of the two analyses, but you will need to select the one that best suits your personality and master in that.
+After going through that previous post which can be viewed when comparing technical and fundamental analysis, you will see that there are benefits and downsides to either of those strategies.
+You will also see that I advise traders to use a combination of the two analyses, but you will need to select the one that best suits your personality and master that.
 The other strategy should only be complimentary to your primary analysis strategy.